Table of Contents

 Sometimes, we don’t notice any pain until a few days after sustaining an injury.
 As soon as you begin to feel discomfort or pain, visit your doctor.
 Let your physician know about the injury you received at work and how it happened.

-If you do not receive any medical treatment after you’ve been injured, your claim will likely get denied.
 If you don’t receive medical attention, or if you delay the visit to your doctor, your employer’s insurance provider may fight your claim, arguing that you aren’t injured as badly as you are alleging.
-That’s why it’s crucial to see your doctor or to go to an emergency room after you have suffered a work-related injury that does not require immediate hospitalization.

 7. A Lack of Evidence That the Injury Was Job-Related

-Sometimes, it is not completely clear that an accident happened at work or when an employee was doing work-related activities off the job site.
-Your employer may argue that your injury occurred during your lunch break, for example.
+It is not always clear that an accident happened at work or while doing work-related activities off the jobsite.
+For example, your employer may argue that your injury occurred during your lunch break.

 Again, if you’re injured, and it is job-related, make sure you see a doctor.
 It will help your claim.